Food for the body is not enough.

 learn about a new ministry, the Cathedral Kitchen Garden

-A Day in the Life of the Cathedral Kitchen
+A Day in the Life at the Cathedral Kitchen

 The day begins at 8:30am each weekday.
-Two “gleaners” (fifteen of them during the week) drive round Seattle collecting produce, deli, meats, and dairy from various grocery stores—PCC, Madison Market, and QFC—for the four-course meals that are prepared and served to 150 guests five days a week, all year round, including all holidays except Christmas Day.
+Two “gleaners” (fifteen of them during the week) drive around Seattle collecting produce, deli meats, and dairy from various grocery stores—PCC, Madison Market, and QFC—for the four-course meals that are prepared and served to 150 guests five days a week, all year round, including all holidays except Christmas Day.

 Twelve to sixteen volunteers arrive during the afternoon.
 Our volunteers include Cathedral parishioners, students from Seattle University as well as Catholic and public high school students, neighbors, and local business professionals.